KennethJAllen/ygo-small-world/README.md

 ## Dataset

-The card data `cardinfo.php` is obtained from the [Yu-Gi-Oh!
+The card data `cardinfo.php.json` is obtained from the [Yu-Gi-Oh!
 API](https://ygoprodeck.com/api-guide/).

 ## Running the Code